 |LED Strip Model||5050,150LED /Roll||5050,300LED /Roll I used this.||5050,600LED / Roll|

 |LEDs Per Meter||30LED/Meter 432 lumens/meter||60LED/Meter/ 864 lumens meter||120LED/Meter 960 lumens meter|

 |300cm / 3m||21.6Watt||43.2Watt||86.4Watt|

 To make our LED stair lights totally autonomous, we needed to have motion detection.
 Philips released the Hue Motion Sensor in October 2016, and so it was perfect for our LED stair lighting project.

 Only one Hue Motion sensor was required, as it was mounted at the top of the stairs pointing down.
-This covered both entrance to the stairs with a very high fast response time of less that 0.5 second.
+This covered both entrances to the stairs with a very high fast response time of less than 0.5 seconds.
 We did a full review of the Philips hue motion sensor which turned out to be a fantastic product.

 Philips Hue Light Strip Hack

 The following items shown below were used for this LED Hack Project.